jonbern/climate-data-crawler/README.md

 ```
 npm install climate-data-crawler --save
 ```
-This is particularly useful if you need to incorporate Climate Data Crawler into your own project, for instance if you need to build custom crawling strategies built on top of CdoDataProbingQuery or CdoApiClient.
+This is particularly useful if you need to incorporate Climate Data Crawler into your own project, for instance if you want to build custom crawling strategies built on top of CdoDataProbingQuery or using CdoApiClient to create custom queries.

 ## Usage